-The cluster galaxies were modeled as double pseudo-isothermal elliptical mass-density distributions (dPIE, \citet{eliasdottir_2007}) while the cluster-scale dark matter halo was described by a pseudo-isothermal elliptical mass- density distribution (PIEMD; \citet{kassiola_1993}).
+The cluster galaxies were modeled as double pseudo-isothermal elliptical mass-density distributions {\footnote {This profile is mathematically equivalent to the pseudo-Jaffe profile used in Model 1 but differs in normalization across software implementations.}} (dPIE, \citet{eliasdottir_2007}) while the cluster-scale dark matter halo was described by a pseudo-isothermal elliptical mass- density distribution (PIEMD; \citet{kassiola_1993}).
 Flexibility was added by allowing independent scaling of four central galaxies.
 Circular profiles were assumed for all cluster galaxies.
-This model also used MCMC for optimization and uncertainty calculation.}
+This model used MCMC for optimization and uncertainty calculation {in the image plane.}}

-\item{Model 3 is another parametric approach built using \textsc{LENSTOOL}\footnote{\url{1 https://projets.lam.fr/projects/lenstool/wiki}} \citep{kneib_2011}, which uses the locations of the multiply-imaged systems to constrain the mass profiles.
+\item{Model 3 is another parametric approach built using \textsc{LENSTOOL}\footnote{\url{ https://projets.lam.fr/projects/lenstool/wiki}} \citep{kneib_2011}, which uses the locations of the multiply-imaged systems to constrain the mass profiles.
 The member galaxies were assigned masses scaled to their F200W fluxes, relative to a characteristic $L^*$ galaxy ($m_{F200W} = 17.0$ AB mag) while the dominant merging components were modeled using two cluster-scale PIEMD halos.
-MCMC sampling with 10 chains of 1000 steps was used to fit the many free parameters of the model.
+MCMC sampling with 10 chains of 1000 steps {in the image plane} was used to fit the many free parameters of the model.
 Full details of the modeling approach are provided in \citet{Kamieneski_2024}.}